Sustainability

 Icon of a bin bag with the recycling logo on it

-We are working hard to reduce, reuse and recycle.
-We are committed to reducing the amount of waste we produce by 4.2% per year until 2024/25 and to recycling at least 50% of site waste by the end of 2025.
+We continue to focus on reducing the amount of clinical and hazardous waste produced, and We are committed to reducing the amount of waste we produce by 4.2% per year until 2024/25 and to recycling at least 50% of site waste by the end of 2025.

 Icon of a water drop

 The ICR is committed to reduce its water use by 10% per ICR member by 2029/30.
-We are developing a water reduction plan, water-use audits and putting in place programmes to reduce water
+We are committed to putting in place programmes to reduce water use through quarterly discussions with an interdisciplinary team and promoting water literacy training to our staff.

 Red icon depicting a train, coach, bike and pedestrian